 Fraternity houses are part of Residential Life-managed housing.
 Any students assigned to housing should follow the housing instructions shared with students as it pertains to their class year.
 Please connect with your Campus Life contact with direct questions regarding fraternity housing.

 What is the Residential Life guest policy?

-To help ensure the safety of our residential communities, our guest policies have been changed for the fall semester.
+To help ensure the safety of our residential communities, we will continue with our modified guest policies for the spring semester.
 Residential Life properties are only accessible to the students who live there and the staff who work there.
 Guests, including those who live in other residential spaces on campus, are not permitted for the foreseeable future.
 This policy and others will be evaluated as needed throughout the course of the coming year.

 Can more than one student be in a residence hall room at the same time?

 Residence hall room capacity is limited to the number of people who can be present while maintaining physical distance of at least six feet between individuals.
 Only students who reside in the same hall may visit other students’ rooms in that hall.
 Masks must be worn at all times if more than one person is in a room.
 Students are highly encouraged to socialize outdoors whenever possible, always adhering to public health requirements regarding masks and physical distancing.

 Do students who are living with suitemates or in an apartment with roommates sharing common spaces need to wear masks and physically distance while at home?
 Or should these students behave like a “pod” or “family”?